fearlsgroove/drupal_PDF_using_MPDF/README.txt

 - It is possible to set per-content-type and/or theme-specific templates which are searched for in the following order:
-  1. node--[id].tpl.php in the module directory (supplied by the module)
+  1. node--[id].tpl.php in the active theme directory.
-  2. node--[type].tpl.php in the module directory (supplied by the module)
+  2. node--[type].tpl.php in the active theme directory.
-  3. node.tpl.php in the module directory (supplied by the module)
+  3. node.tpl.php in the active theme directory.

 API